While gun stores aren't bristling with .30-06 rifles of the semi-auto variety, they can be found and are spectacular.

-In .30-06, the BN36X3 is also available in two 16-inch barreled carbine configurations, if you’re in the market for a slightly more wieldy option.
+In .30-06, the BN36X3 is also available in some 16-inch barreled carbine configurations, if you’re in the market for a slightly more wieldy option.
 In any case, given the guns are made to order, expect to open up your pocketbook.

 Generally, Benelli conjures up daydreams of downing ducks on the wing or smashing clays as quickly as they're thrown.
 That is, the Italian company is known for their shotguns—particularly the inertia-driven variety.
 But the top-notch gunmaker also turns out a class rifle and has for some time.
 In the case of autoloading .30-06 rifles, it’s a tradition that has been going on for nearly 30 years.